Huotes/CommitMaker/README.md

 When Chuck Norris goes to out to eat, he orders a whole chicken, but he only eats its soul.

 Chuck Norris is the reason why Waldo is hiding.

+According to Einstein's theory of relativity, Chuck Norris can actually roundhouse kick you yesterday.